 With the anniversary of his sudden death approaching, we look at the abiding lessons of Prince in how to merge gender in how we dress.
 His early experiments with his female persona, Camille, form the lynchpin of this issue’s hermaphrodite disco mix by Caoimhe Lavelle, also featuring Jobriath & Chris & Cosey in collaboration with The Eurythmics.
 We talk to James Faulkner and Jed Perez, drag queens born in a male body, who love to mother.
 Unsettling new author Wendy Eskine mulls the traditionally ‘feminine’ preserve of the domestic.

 Marilyn Monroe once said what she hated most about being viewed as a sex object was the “object” bit.
 Yet, half a century on, while demanding more freedom around gender, we willingly objectify ourselves.
 Donning a new pair of brogues, the moment is snapped, commodified, sold to the highest likes.
-It’s called ‘reclaiming our narrative’ and can stop us from knowing who we are by fixing us on the outer gaze.
-The Demented Goddess is a place to retrieve that knowledge – while looking fabulous, of course.
+It’s called ‘reclaiming our narrative’ yet fixates us on the outer gaze.
+The Demented Goddess is a place to retrieve the inner knowledge of who we are and what art we might make, beyond gender – while looking fabulous, of course.

 Love on ya,